 In an intensive working process, the core competences of the future BSTC have been determined.
-Intensifying international Partnerships, generating Insights and improving Skills will be the priority areas of the Center’s daily work.
+Intensifying international Partnerships, generating Insights and enhancing Skillswill be the priority areas of the Center’s daily work.

-Currently, the BSTC develops the respective manuals for each working group and determines the working group leaders.
-A planned workshop during the 11th Baltic Sea Tourism Forum 2018 from 14-15 November in Riga will provide more detailed information about the content alignment and how to become a member of the working groups.
+A workshop during the 11th Baltic Sea Tourism Forum 2018 from 14-15 November in Riga provided more details on the content alignment and on how to become a member of the working groups.
+Interested parties should contact the BSTC team or Expert Group leaders.
+More information can be found here.

-To make the BSTC a success story, every conceivable support is welcome and we call interested partners and institutions to get in touch with the BSTC and attend this year’s 11th Baltic Sea Tourism Forum.
+To make the BSTC a success story every conceivable support is welcome and we call interested partners and institutions to get in contact with the BSTC.

 To define the aims and objectives of the BSTC a comprehensive stakeholder process has been conducted during the recent month and years.
 In result, the establishment of the Baltic Sea Tourism Center as a permanent platform is supported by numerous institutions and is generally expected to refine the continuous collaboration in Baltic Sea Region-tourism.